 Creating a fashion design mood board is an important step in the design process.
 It helps designers to visualize their ideas and plan out the key elements of their collection.
 From color palettes and textures to shapes, outfits, and pieces, it’s important to have all of these elements represented on a fashion moodboard.
 In this blog post, we will explore the different components of a fashion mood board and provide some tips for creating one.

-The function of a fashion mood board
+Function of the fashion mood board

 FASHION MOOD BOARD DEFINITION